St. Luke's Lutheran Church - Putnam Valley, NY

 Blessings from St. Luke's!

 St. Luke's is a warm, loving, family-friendly place to worship here in Putnam Valley, New York.
-Our congregation has celebrated its 75th year of serving the Lord and spreading the good news to its communities in the Putnam County and Upper Westchester areas (and beyond).
+Our congregation has been serving the Lord and spreading the good news to its communities in the Putnam County and Upper Westchester areas (and beyond) for nearly 80 years.
 St. Luke's is an inviting Christian community committed to sharing the gospel to families and people of all ages.
 Come join us in prayer and worship ... you'll be glad you did.

 Worship Schedule: